janskapa/batchemaildelivery/README.md

 1. Create a folder in your Gmail, called "BatchedInbox"
 2. Set "Automatically add messages" to `from * and includes label:inbox`
-3. Set "Skip the inboxWhen messages arrive, mark them done" to checked
+3. Set "Skip the inbox.
+When messages arrive, mark them done" to checked

 Once this is done, all your messages will go to this folder instead of your "Inbox".